/*replace exisiting header phone area with number between a tags*/

 If you were injured on public transportation, or at a train, bus, or subway station, you should contact a personal injury attorney immediately who can advise you of your legal rights.
 It is important to contact an attorney who handles premises liability cases such as trip and falls and slip and falls as soon as possible.
 There are strict statutes of limitation that begin running from the date of the accident and much shorter ones if a claim should be brought against a public authority.
 An experienced personal injury attorney can help you recover the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of premises liability including trip and falls and slip and falls.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and auto accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and auto accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.